 Balancing Acts also suggests an accountability partner for both safety/ liability and protection reasons, not just for the

 church (preventing sex crimes) but also for the benefit of the registrant (preventing false allegations, support network).

 Some people may not agree with me, but I believe in an accountability partner because I am very aware of the real

 possibility of false accusations even in the church.

 Faith-Based Sexual Addiction and/ or Offender Resources:

-There are no shortage of faith-based resources for dealing with sexual addiction or issues with deviant sexuality.
-It is
+There are many faith-based resources for dealing with sexual addiction or issues with deviant sexuality.
+It is only a

 matter of reaching out to one of these ministries if you need help: